mcummings128/gh-actions-outputs-experiments-1/README.md

 ## From reusable workflow and caller workflow:

+### outputs block Location

+The `outputs` block is defined at the job level (of the job whose step(s) set an output).
+The `outputs` block defines the value of the output by referencing the step that is setting the output.
 In the reusable workflow, the `outputs` block is defined at the workflow level AND another at the job level.
 It should be noted that the `outputs` block is a direct child of workflow_call.

-<br><br>
+### Process

 <ins>Caller Workflow</ins>
 1. The caller workflow executes a job that calls the reusable workflow.
 2. Since a workflow-calling job does not and can not involve any steps, only a subsequent job(s) can reference the output.
 The subsequent job will use 'needs' to indicate it is dependent on the workflow-calling job and also reference the workflow-calling job using the job id.
 The syntax of that would be something like `needs.<calling-workflow-job-id>.outputs.<name-of-output>`. `<name-of-output>` is the name of the workflow-level output in the reusable workflow.